arthurhsu/rdb/FAQ.md

 It is not reasonable nor useful to force everyone to use object DB to simulate relational DB behavior.

+Remember, developers vote by feet.
+We can keep web platform not providing the tools they need, and then just see everyone posting a QR code on their web site to download Android/iPhone apps.
+If that's the direction W3C wanted to see, so be it and we should just stop further development of "web platform" today.

 ## Q: How hard is this for browser vendors to implement?